 Event Node A: What happens?
 Node B: What happens?
 Operator action Node A crashes while Node B is down.
 Node B comes up and Node A is still down.
 Node A is crashed.
 Node B restarts and detects Node A is registered with the coordination points.
 The driver does not see Node A listed as member of the cluster.
 The I/O fencing device driver prints message on console: Potentially a preexisting split brain.
 Dropping out of the cluster.
 Refer to the user documentation for steps required to clear preexisting split brain.
 Resolve preexisting split-brain condition.
-See "Fencing startup reports preexisting split-brain" on page 192.
+See "Fencing startup reports preexisting split-brain" on page 200.
 The disk array containing two of the three coordination points is powered off.
 No node leaves the cluster membership Node A continues to operate as long as no nodes leave the cluster.
 Node B continues to operate as long as no nodes leave the cluster.
 Power on the failed disk array so that subsequent network partition does not cause cluster shutdown, or replace coordination points.

-Table 14-3I/O fencing scenarios (continued)
+Table 15-3 I/O fencing scenarios (continued)

 Event Node A: What happens?
 Node B: What happens?
 Operator action The disk array containing two of the three coordination points is powered off.
-Node B gracefully leaves the cluster and the disk array is still powered off.
-Leaving gracefully implies a clean shutdown so that vxfen is properly unconfigured.
 Node A continues to operate in the cluster.
 Node B has left the cluster.
-Power on the failed disk array so that subsequent network partition does not cause cluster shutdown, or replace coordination points.
+Power on the failed disk array so that subsequent network partition does not Node B gracefully leaves the cluster and the disk array is still powered off.
+Leaving gracefully implies a clean shutdown so that vxfen is properly unconfigured. cause cluster shutdown, or replace coordination points.
 The disk array containing two of the three coordination points is powered off.
 Node B abruptly crashes or a network partition occurs between node A and node B, and the disk array is still powered off.
 Node A races for a majority of coordination points.
 Node A fails because only one of the three coordination points is available.
 Node A panics and removes itself from the cluster.
 Node B has left cluster due to crash or network partition.
 Power on the failed disk array and restart I/O fencing driver to enable Node A to register with all coordination points, or replace coordination points.
-See "Replacing defective disks when the cluster is offline" on page 196.
+See "Replacing defective disks when the cluster is offline" on page 203.